 c) Buy some of the currently available riders.

 After all, using real cyclists is nice.
 Unfortunately I cannot provide a link to download them ;-) but I can tell you where you can find them.

 These plastic counters may not be the most beautiful, but they are cheap, available in many colours, and very stable on a game board (Here or here or here are sites where you can buy them, as well as many other game parts).
 They are used in many modern games.
 You probably have some at home, or else you can buy Maillot Arc-En Ciel and get 43 in six different colors.
 They measure 3 cm.

 These measure 3.5 cm and are available from the Fonderie Roger, either painted or unpainted .
 They were once made for a board game.
 There are three different positions, which may be helpful for some games.
 Unfortunately, they are not too stable on a board (except maybe the "sprinter" position, which is acceptably stable)

 These measure 5 cm and are also available from the Fonderie Roger, (again, painted or unpainted).
 They are a very good option if you are making a one-off prototype, since they are solid and stable, but they are probably too expensive if you are going to make many copies of your game.
 (Check Roger's website for more possibilities)

 These measure 6 cm and are made in France by Cofalu/Multiplay.
-They are not difficult to buy (as long as you live in France).
-If you live somewhere else, there are a number of webs (like http://www.sportgoodies.fr) where you can order them.
-However, I do not recommend these riders: Although they are quite cheap and look nice on the board, they are too big (you will need a very big board) and quite unstable.
+Although they are (and look) quite old, you can still find them.
+However, I do not recommend these riders: Although they look nice on the board, they are too big (you will need a very big board) and quite unstable.

 So far, we have not discussed if you want to make a track cycling game or a road cycling game (or even a cyclo-cross or mountain bike game).